 In some instances, the adjective “evidence-based” took precedence over the noun, and the practice of medicine, the care of the patient, became relegated.
 The limelight shone on the significant result in a mega-trial, an effect on a surrogate or a composite, in a trial stopped earlier than planned, and financed by the company that will profit by using these results in marketing its product.
 These marketing efforts disguised as evidence-based messages, actively disseminated by those who hold the power of telling us what to know.
 In 2007, we published with Gordon Guyatt how the corruption of the evidence threatened the practice of EBM and suggested several solutions:

-- Enforce the prospective registration of clinical trials and clinical trial protocols to detect and minimize reporting and publication biases.
+- Enforce the prospective registration of clinical trials and clinical trial protocols to detect and minimise reporting and publication biases

 - Production of evidence summaries and guidelines free of commercial and personal conflict of interest.

-The job of caring must rise above the knowing and spewing the literature or the plain recitation of guidelines, no matter how evidence-based they say they are or how much easier they make our lives.
-We must care, and to care, we must help resolve the situation of the patient, identifying what is best for this patient and for his family, not what makes our quality parameters look better or improves our income.
-The process is best when it explicitly accounts for what we know (and ignore) and the degree of trustworthiness that the body of pertinent literature merits, not when we refer to the latest paper or recommendation without appreciating their value or when we practice in an evidence vacuum or under the tyranny of evidence, i.e., the immediately application of the results of a highly publicized trial.
+The job of caring must rise above the knowing and spewing of the literature or the plain recitation of guidelines, no matter how evidence-based they say they are or how much easier they make our lives.
+We must care, and to care, we must help resolve the situation of the patient, identifying what is best for this patient and for their family, not what makes our quality parameters look better or improves our income.
+The process is best when it explicitly accounts for what we know (and ignore) and the degree of trustworthiness that the body of pertinent literature merits, not when we refer to the latest paper or recommendation without appreciating their value or when we practice in an evidence vacuum or under the tyranny of evidence, i.e., the immediate application of the results of a highly publicised trial.
 Thus, practices like shared decision making that satisfy themselves in sharing information with patients or in asking them to make choices, fall short of the ideal of EBM.
-Carefully considering the situation and how best to resolve it in a manner that reflects what patient’s value and the science of medicine better describes the job.
+Carefully considering the situation and how best to resolve it in a manner that reflects what the patient values and the science of medicine better describes the job.

 Evidence does not care.
 But, that is the job: it is to care.
 In doing so, we must be careful and we must be kind.
 The rest are important adjectives.